Key Takeaways:

 More recently, the Music Modernisation Act was passed into law, and one of its provisions was the creation of the Mechanical Licensing Collective.

-This is a centralised database of rights holders that is maintained by publishers and is exclusively used to handle statutory mechanical licenses.
+This collective functions as a centralised database of rights holders, maintained by publishers, and exclusively used to handle statutory mechanical licenses—licenses required for reproducing and distributing music compositions in digital formats, like streaming.

 Spotify Copyright Policies